Through The Years

 ~ Wayne Alton (22 June 2008) ~

-I remember a saying Russell always used, which I use today.
-He used to knock on the bedroom door when we were in there and say: "stop that horizontal jogging!"
+A saying Russell always used, which I use today.
+He used to knock on the bedroom door when we were in there and say: “stop that horizontal jogging!”
 Always made me laugh, and I used it with my kids when I thought they were up to no good!

 ~ Debbie